kakaroto/R20Converter/README.md

 When the script is done, your campaign will be converted and available to use in Foundry VTT.

-The converted world will automatically enable the [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) and [Furnace](https://github.com/kakaroto/fvtt-module-furnace) FVTT modules in the generated world.
-It is strongly suggested to have those modules installed.
+The converted world will automatically enable the [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) FVTT modules in the generated world.
+It is a recommended module from people coming from Roll20.

 The `permission viewer` FVTT module is helpful for those coming from Roll 20 to see which handouts/character sheets are shared with whom, while the Furnace module adds various Quality of life improvements.